-BUSN 4203 INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY
+BUSN 4203 INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY (3 hours)

 This course provides a study of the individual and groups in complex organizations, including organizational structure, organizational changes, and the organization in society.
 The course is concerned with motivation, worker satisfaction, and communication in organizations, personnel relations, and other related factors.
-Prerequisite: PSYC 1123 and junior/senior standing.
+Prerequisites: PSYC 1123 and junior/senior standing.
 Crosslisted as PSYC 4203.

-BUSN 4303 SPORTS MANAGEMENT
+BUSN 4303 SPORTS MANAGEMENT (3 hours)